Going Green

 Reform 6: More receptacles

 Littering is a common problem in the modern world.
 More insidiously, many people dispose of recyclables or food scraps because public recycling and compost bins are scarcer than garbage cans.
-People are more likely to dispose of waste responsibly when the full set of bins are available nearby.
+People are more likely to dispose of waste responsibly when the full set of receptacles are available nearby.
 More public disposal options reduce litter, improve recycling rates, and lead to cleaner streets and parks.

-San Francisco’s “zero waste” initiative includes clearly marked receptacles throughout the city.
+San Francisco’s “zero waste” initiative includes clearly marked recycling and compost bins throughout the city.
 This has resulted in significantly higher recycling rates and lower landfill use, making it a successful example that other cities should strive to follow.

 Reform 7: Composting enforcement